What are the four pricing skills needed for the Commercial Department?

 Both pricing and category teams need to understand your customers’ current needs and predict future preferences using detailed customer analytics, insights, and data.
 A breadth of domain price knowledge; scientific rigour and a diversity of analytical thinking is above all essential for strategic price setting.

-2. Strategic influencing
+2. Strategic Influencing

 Pricing team activities should never be done in a silo.
 It is not a back-office function that produces endless bubble charts and spreadsheets.
 Pricing is an overarching business function that feeds and informs both pricing and business strategy while driving a vision for change.
 Additionally, their interaction with multiple stakeholders makes effective change management and persuasion skills critical.

-3. Price architecture design
+3. Price Architecture Design

 Next-generation pricing operations involves redesigning price data infrastructure and operations to power the execution of new pricing tasks, structures, revenue and pricing models, process workflows and price trials.